CeciliaCode/CeciliaCode/README.md

 ### Software projects
 **La Salle Bajío University – Campestre Campus (2021-2025)**
 Scholar activities strengthened the knowledge acquired in the engineering program.
-For instance: Geographical data analysis with Python; usage of relational and non-relational database engines in virtual or docker environments, integrated with ETL and SAS, along Power BI visual representations; code editor creation based on Electron; responsive websites using Bootstrap, and React with Express, Node.js and Django; software testing with Mocha; structured and object-oriented programming with Java; Swing forms and sale points with C#; grading and voting applications with Ionic and Expo; website QR processing with Angular; CRUD with Swift; iOS cinema ticket application with Java rest API; task organizers developed on MAUI and Kotlin; active directory on Windows and Linux systems; Cisco networking; image processing.
+For instance: Geographical data analysis with Python; usage of relational and non-relational database engines in virtual or docker environments, integrated with ETL and SAAS, along Power BI visual representations; code editor creation based on Electron; responsive websites using Bootstrap, and React with Express, Node.js and Django; software testing with Mocha; structured and object-oriented programming with Java; Swing forms and sale points with C#; grading and voting applications with Ionic and Expo; website QR processing with Angular; CRUD with Swift; iOS cinema ticket application with Java rest API; task organizers developed on MAUI and Kotlin; active directory on Windows and Linux systems; Cisco networking; image processing.

 ### Group leadership
 **La Salle Bajío University – Campestre Campus (2021-2025)**